pamelafox/django-quiz-app/README.md

 1. Create an `.env` file using `.env.sample` as a guide.
 Set the value of `DBNAME` to the name of an existing database in your local PostgreSQL instance.
 Set the values of `DBHOST`, `DBUSER`, and `DBPASS` as appropriate for your local PostgreSQL instance.
 If you're in the devcontainer, copy the values exactly from `.env.sample`.

-2. Fill in a secret value for `SECRET_KEY`.
-You can use this command to generate an appropriate value.

-    ```shell
-    python -c 'import secrets; print(secrets.token_hex())'
+2. Run the migrations: (Also available as a VS Code task)

     ```

-3. Run the migrations:

-    ```
     python3 src/manage.py migrate
     ```

-4. Run the local server at port 8000:
+3. Run the local server at port 8000: (Also available as a VS Code task)

     ```
     python3 src/manage.py runserver 8000
     ```

-5. Navigate to the displayed URL to verify the website is working.
+4. Navigate to the displayed URL to verify the website is working.

 ### Admin